Unit 2 - Practice Quiz

 Types of cohesion and coupling Hard

-A. Data Coupling and Sequential Cohesion
+A. Stamp Coupling and Procedural Cohesion

 B. Common Coupling and Communicational Cohesion